Streaming data from DANDI#

 plt.show()

-Let’s plot the spikes of unit 1 who has a nice grid Here I use the function value_from to assign to each spike the closest position in time.
+Let’s plot the spikes of unit 1, which has a nice grid.
+Here, I use the value_from function to assign to each spike the closest position in time.

 plt.figure(figsize=(15, 6))